sowcow/blog/content/posts/chariots-of-fire.md

 - movies
 ---

-Watched running movie in VR.
+Watched runners movie in VR.
 I wonder if they sell a kind of haptic feedback shoes.
 So when the guy runs on the video you get whatever tapping feeling on soles, left and right: step, step, step, step.